 - Have a rental income of at least 125% of your monthly repayment amount

 - Have a minimum property value of £100,000

 - Masthaven Bank does not sell its second-charge mortgages directly to customers.
 They are only available through a number of mortgage brokers, or “intermediaries”, who specialise in this market.
 You can contact Masthaven Bank to find a suitable company to apply through.

 - The broker will ask you about your circumstances and finances and about your requirements.
-They will then recommend a loan that is most suitable for your circumstances.
-They will also be responsible for arranging your loan.
+It will then recommend a loan that is most suitable for your circumstances.
+It will also be responsible for arranging your loan.

 - Your intermediary should explain the terms and conditions of the loan, as well as what the various documents mean.
 You should always ask for an explanation if you don’t understand any part of your second-charge mortgage agreement, including the terms and conditions.